 The Training Choir (for children in school years 2-4)

-Meets between 2-3pm for an hour of singing and rhythm work.
-They spend part of the rehearsal with the Junior Choir before splitting off for their own fun and relaxed sessions with a short break in the middle.
-They are then welcome to stay for the Junior Choir tuck break from 3-3.15pm.
+Meets between 2-3:30pm for singing and rhythm work, fun and games.
+They may spend part of the rehearsal with the Junior Choir before splitting off for their own fun and relaxed sessions with a break in the middle.

 The Junior Choir (for children in school years 5-8)

 This is a natural progression from the Training Choir.
 The choir rehearses from 2-4.30pm, with a break for tuck in the middle.
 The students work on a variety of repertoire in 3-5 parts as well as splitting for sessions for boys and girls alone.
 The boys’ voice change is carefully managed with appropriate material and they are encouraged to sing at a range that best suits their stage of vocal change.
 Each student receives 30 minutes of percussion work during the rehearsal.